GenesisFR/HowToBecomeGoodAtShooters/README.md

 - usually offers more cover versus low ground being a no man's land
 - can see enemies hiding behind low covers

-### Environmental damage
+### Environmental hazards
-- definition: using the environment to your advantage
+- definition: using the environment to deal damage or cause a distraction
 - can kill/CC/[bait](#baiting) enemies (explosive barrels, gas tanks, etc)
 - can flush enemies out of cover

 ### Falling back
 - always have a backup location before an engagement, if things were to go south
+- when there are too many enemies around you and you know you're not gonna be able to stand your ground, immediately fall back
 - prevents the AI from cornering you, thus putting more pressure on you
-- when there are too many enemies around you and you know you're not gonna be able to stand your ground, immediately fall back

 ### Focus management
 - definition: splitting your attention between several locations